 One of my caregiving responsibilities for my mom is braiding her hair when I visit her at the assisted living facility.
 We’ve come full circle – what goes around really does come back around.

-Braids have been popular for over a century.
+Braids have been popular for thousands of years.
 YouTube is flooded with video after video on how to create all kinds of roped creations.
 Here are a bunch of braids that have made an impression on me through the years.